chewhongjun/IntroductionToProgramming/README.md

 ---

 ## Question of the week <a name="wk1"></a>
+*Your goal is not to finish all the questions, but to understand how does variables, math operators and the while loop works.
+Do not be pressured to do all of it!
+I would rather you take your time and think about the questions than how to solve it :)
+if you finish and look for more stuff to do youtube is your friend*
 ```
 1. Take in 10 user input(integers), and print the average on screen